fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 Since we now have an easily reusable <i>Button</i> component, we've also implemented new functionality into our application by adding a button that can be used to decrement the counter.

 The event handler is passed to the <i>Button</i> component through the _onClick_ prop.
-The name of the prop itself is not that significant, but our naming choice wasn't completely random.
+When creating your own components, you can theoretically choose the prop name freely.
+However, our naming choice for the event handler was not entirely arbitrary.

 React's own official [tutorial](https://react.dev/learn/tutorial-tic-tac-toe) suggests:
-"In React, it’s conventional to use onSomething names for props which take functions which handle events and handleSomething for the actual function definitions which handle those events."
+"In React, it’s conventional to use _onSomething_ names for props which take functions which handle events and handleSomething for the actual function definitions which handle those events."

 ### Changes in state cause re-rendering